passiomatic/builtwithelm/README.md

 An inspiring collection of web applications built with Elm.

-It showcases the amazing work the Elm community is doing while serving as a rich source of examples for all Elm developers.
+It showcases the amazing work the Elm community is doing and serves as a rich source of examples for all Elm developers.

 ## Submissions